graik/biskit/README.md

 The core functionalities and many of the wrappers have been migrated from the old Biskit 2 branch.
 However, some smaller modules and most of the scripts didn't make it.
 All the modules that have **not** yet been migrated are in the old ```Biskit2``` folder (which cannot be imported any longer).
 After installation, the python 3 Biskit is imported with ```import biskit```.

+Please refer to
+            **http://biskit.pasteur.fr** (note: http rather than https) for much more detailed usage instructions based on the older Biskit 2 package.

 Short Installation Instructions
 --------------------------------